boots-edu/textbook/source/original/week13_2.md

 __A real example__

-* For the recursive step\, we want to search either the left or right subtree based on whether value is less than or greater than the node’s value \(we already checked === in our stop conditions\)
+* For the recursive step\, we want to search either the left or right subtree based on whether value is less than or greater than the node's value \(we already checked === in our stop conditions\)
 * When we look at a node\, there are only 4 possibilities\.
   * The node is empty \(undefined\)
   * It is the node we are looking for